sarinashakya/CAPTIONARY-Generating-Image-Descriptions-With-RESNET-AND-LSTM/README.md

 After downloading:

-Extract images into dataset/Images/
+-Extract images into dataset/Images/

-Extract captions file into dataset/captions
+-Extract captions file into dataset/captions

 Only a few sample images are included here.

-##How to Run
+## How to Run

 Install dependencies:

 pip install -r requirements.txt

-##Working Principle
+## Working Principle

-Image features are extracted using RESNET.
+-Image features are extracted using RESNET.

-Captions are tokenized and processed for sequence learning.
+-Captions are tokenized and processed for sequence learning.

-LSTM is trained on image features + caption sequences.
+-LSTM is trained on image features + caption sequences.

-The trained model can generate captions for new images.
+-The trained model can generate captions for new images.

-##About
+## About

-Sample images are included for demonstration purposes.
+-Sample images are included for demonstration purposes.

-The full dataset can be downloaded from the link above.
+-The full dataset can be downloaded from the link above.

 This project is suitable for learning image captioning with CNN+LSTM models.